muhlenlogan8/GOU/README.md

 We were inspired by the game Geoguessr and thought having a location specific Geoguessr would be a fun take to the popular game.

 ## What it does
 Uni-Guesser is a Geoguessr like game that is focus around the University of Cincinnati campus.
-Each game consists of 5 rounds where the player has to guess where an image was taken on the campus of UC.
+Each game consists of 5 rounds where the player has to guess where an image was taken on the campus of UC by placing a point on a map.
 The closer the guess is to the correct spot, the more points will be awarded to the player.
 The ultimate goal of Uni-Guesser is to achieve a perfect score of 500 points.

 ## How we built it
 We built Uni-Guesser using a React and Tailwind CSS for the frontend and Flask/Python for the backend.
 We store our image using Google Cloud Storage.